bitprj/devrel/AStarPathfinding/blog.md

 ```

 A small change is needed in **grid.py** in the Node class.
-Add a boolean field called `checked`  with a default value of `False` in the class so the constructor looks as shown below.
-I’ll explain the importance of this field later
+Add a Boolean field called `checked`  with a default value of `False` in the class so the constructor looks as shown below.
+I’ll explain the importance of this field later.

 ```